-HHA 2022 CoC Program Compatition Local New Project Application NOFO 25 I D continually, which carry out the duties in 2 Ferit 3 576.11(8) From approves and to write an mob awards a grant.
-Unified Funding Agency (UFA) - An eligible applicant selected by the CoC to apply for Continuum, which can carry out the duties in 24 CFR \S 578.11(b) HUD approves and to which a grant for the entire
+Unified Funding Agency (UFA) - An eligible applicant selected by the CoC to apply for a grant for the entire Continuum, which can carry out the duties in 24 CFR § 578.11(b) HUD approves and to which HUD awards a grant.

-EXHIBIT 1: 2022 COC PROGRAM NEW APPLICATION PACKAGE CHECKLIST/COVER SHEET AND INSTRUCTIONS CERTIFICATION
+EXHIBIT 1: 2023 COC PROGRAM NEW APPLICATION PACKAGE CHECKLIST/COVER SHEET AND INSTRUCTIONS CERTIFICATION

-Except where noted, all agencies applying for HUD 2022 CoC New Program Competition funds must complete and submit all items listed below.
+Except where noted, all agencies applying for HUD 2023 CoC Program Competition NEW funds must complete and submit all items listed below.